American Simplex

-Billed as "a motor-car symphony", the American Simplex was an American automobile manufactured in Mishawaka, Indiana, United States, from 1906 to 1915 by the Simplex Motor Car Company; the company shortened its product's name to Amplex in 1910 to avoid confusion with the better-known, New York-based Simplex car, made by the Simplex Automobile Company.
+The American Simplex was an American automobile manufactured in Mishawaka, Indiana, from 1906 to 1915 by the Simplex Motor Car Company; the company shortened its product's name to Amplex in 1910 to avoid confusion with the better-known, New York-based Simplex car, made by the Simplex Automobile Company.
 This change also coincided with a reorganization of the company.
-Originally the company manufactured a two-stroke four-cylinder 50hp model, later upsized to 6.8 liters and still rated at 50 hp.
+Originally the company manufactured a two-stroke four-cylinder 50hp at 900 rpm from 6435 cc with 127 mm bore and 127 mm, later upsized to 6.8 liters and still rated at 50 hp.

+The top speed was 97 km/h (60 Miles per Hour).
+The wheelbase was 117 inches = 2972 mm.
+The gasoline tank held 20 gallons = 76 liters.
 In 1910, three open-roof models and two enclosed models were offered, costing up to $5,400; the newly introduced 30/50 hp Toy Tonneau, a long, sleek four-door touring car, sold for $4,300.
 The Amplex's most distinctive feature was its valveless motor, which the company claimed would offer more continuous pulling power and greater reliability.
 The 1910 models also offered self-starting, a feature that would not be available from major competitors, such as Cadillac, for another year or two.

-They were expensive cars - large, luxurious and handsomely designed, a limousine being offered at as much as $5,600.
+They were expensive cars, a limousine being offered at as much as $5,600.
 Yet the firm kept using the two-stroke engine after it had become obsolete; a four-stroke was offered unsuccessfully in 1913.
 Gillette Motor Co took over the Amplex manufacturing facilities in 1916, but refused to manufacture conventional engine-valving, persisting with a rotary sleeve valve engine.